victorhuangwq/Pleiades/README.md

 are included, to prevent identification of the users who have not requested credit.

-With Sean Yeo:
+Interviewee One:
 * Difference between points and landmarks not clearly explained
     > Added explanation

-* Provblems with tour
+* Problems with tour
   - Highlighting of toolbar area not large enough to see the description when buttons are clicked.
   - Tour tips about adding landmarks are unclear.
   - Pointing to the user to the map canvas in unintuitive.